Actcheng/100-days-of-code/log.md

 **Freecodecamp challenges completed:** 772 / 1409

+### Day 100: April 15, 2019

+**Today's Progress:** The todo-list app can be updated using Redux!
+Also made the toggle remove property for the items (1.5 hr)

+**Thoughts:** Suddently I could use Redux.
+Still need more understanding though.
+Oh yes, this is the 100th day - I have completed the 100 days of code challenge!!
+But my feeling is quite complicated - I want to start another round for ML, but there are several full stack projects that I want to work on...

 ### Day 099: April 14, 2019

 **Today's Progress:** Tried to organize the state of to-do list app using Redux (1 hr)